field2/lazy_fade/readme.txt

 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+A simple plugin to lazy-load images and fade in content as you scroll.

 == Description ==

 Lazy Fade is a simple plugin to enhance the presentation of your site.
 As the user scrolls, content will slightly fade and animate into view, adding a more natural look and feel to the experience.
 Furthermore, images "below the fold" will only load when they come into view, saving download time and optimizing your site.